Defreddy/FinalProject/README.md

   - FIRST DIV: this will retrieve all the information listed above in the query: naamGerecht, recept, keukenType, idGerecht and ingredientInfo with naamIngredient and hoeveelheidIngredient.
   - x-for EACH DISH: you will get a completely new, visual element.
 One single <DIV> element for dish.
 AlpineJS and HTML wizardry in one!
   - IMG: Since a variety of custom images have been provided (6 to be precise), the code will automatically change the picture according to the idGerecht, ID number.
   - Array within Array: this piece of code will also retrieve data from within the array "IngredientInfo".
 Double the x-for fun!
+This is the single reason why i don't need to do a GET Ingredients!

 Not to mention, this small piece of HTML coding does a LOT of things.